 Nat Geo Live Tour 2019

 During 2019, Pete McBride will be teaming up with Kevin Fedarko for the National Geographic Live: Between River and Rim speaking tour.
-Here are the fall 2019 tour dates.
-A link to purchase tickets will be available soon.
+Here are the fall 2019 tour dates with links to purchase tickets in each city.